 Another practical problem with variances is the potential for redundant SEQRA reviews.
 Once a use variance is granted, most municipalities will provide for either site plan review or special use permit review, or both, of the project that has been granted the variance.
 This subsequent review often requires SEQRA review unless the action is classified as a Type II action.
 This second review may result in needless repetition of the same SEQRA issues that were addressed during the variance stage of the review.
 One solution is to coordinate SEQRA review of the variance and the special use permit or site plan application, if coordinated is review is not otherwise required under the SEQRA regulations.
 This approach may result in more immediate cost to the project applicant.
 However, coordinated review avoids segmented and repetitive review of the action.

 Certain area variances are classified as Type II actions, meaning that there is no SEQRA review.
 Type II actions include granting of individual setback and lot line variances and granting of area variances for a single-family, two-family or three-family residence.
 All other area variances would either be classified as Type I or Unlisted actions.
-The comments on projects that require both area variances and special use or site plan review applications, mentioned in answer to the proceeding question, applies to area variances.
+The comments on projects that require both area variances and special use or site plan review applications, mentioned in answer to the preceeding question, applies to area variances.

 c.
 Special Use Permits